IBM-Cloud/DevOps-Services-Docs/docs/jazz_scm_client/index.md

 2. Click **Window > Show View > Other > Team Artifacts**.

+   **Note:** Depending on which version of Eclipse you are using, the menu options to open the Team Artifacts view might differ.

 3. Click the **Manage IBM DevOps Services Projects** icon.
  ![Manage JazzHub Projects button within the Team Artifacts View](./images/jazzhubfeature.png)